syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/columns.md

 # Columns in ##Platform_Name## MultiColumn Combobox control

-The [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Columns) property allow you to define the data fields to be displayed in the MultiColumn ComboBox.
+The [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Columns) property allows to define the data fields to be displayed in the MultiColumn ComboBox.

 You can customize the column by using [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_Columns) property, which provides options such as `Field`, `Header`, `Width`, `Format`, `Template` and more.